-Over the past seven years, our Condition of Education Action Guides have singled out communities doing promising work to improve the lives of students.
-We've profiled nearly 30 schools, districts, and community organizations.
+Over the past eight years, our Condition of Education Action Guides have singled out communities doing promising work to improve the lives of students.
+We've profiled more than 30 schools, districts, and community organizations.
 We have learned from their innovation, dedication, and willingness to share what they've learned so that other communities can benefit.
 This interactive map features all the programs we've highlighted over the years.
 Click the pins below to read more about each program.

 Some highlighted programs have locations across the Commonwealth or throughout the country.
 Those include: